shubhamch71/Techdome-Task/Terraform/README.md

    ```bash
    terraform plan
    ```
    **This wil show you the resources that will be created and destroyed.
-A output file of the same has been attached here --> [Plan Output](#Terraform/enivronments/dev/plan.json)**
+A output file of the same has been attached in the same repo on the following location:- Terraform/environments/dev/plan.json**

 4. Apply the plan
    ```bash